 - 16 ounces cream cheese , softened at room temperature

 - 2 egg whites , reserved from separating yolks

 - Optional: whipped cream

-- Adjust oven rack to middle position and heat oven to 325° degrees.
-Process graham crackers in a food processor until fine; add brown sugar and pulse to incorporate.
-In medium bowl, add processed crumbs with melted butter and toss with fork until evenly moistened.
-Brush bottom and sides of springform pan with butter also.
-Empty crumbs into springform pan and press evenly into pan bottom and about an inch up the sides.
-Bake until fragrant and beginning to brown around edges, 8-10 minutes.
-Cool on wire rack while making filling.
+- Brush bottom and sides of springform pan with a little bit of the melted butter and set aside.
+Adjust oven rack to middle position and heat oven to 350° degrees.
+Process graham crackers in a food processor until fine; add 1/4 brown sugar and pulse to incorporate.
+In medium bowl, add processed crumbs with 2/3 cup melted butter and toss with fork until evenly moistened.

 - When ready to serve run a sharp knife along the side of the pan and remove the spring-form.
 Slice, cleaning knife between each slice, and serve with fresh whipped cream on top, if desired.